Drama turns political with Animal Farm

 If you have yet to read Animal Farm or just need a recap, the basic premise is a complex allegory that reflects upon the events leading up to the Russian Revolution of 1917 preceding the Stalinist era.
 For the purpose of his tale, Author George Orwell sets the entire plot to unfold on a farm in England with various farm animals as the protagonists.

 When asked why he chose this play, drama teacher Jeff Hagerstrand connected the timeless classic to the current political atmosphere.
-“The Trump administration has piqued teenagers’ interest in politics in a way that I’ve never seen before.
-Everyone is reacting strongly to him,” Hagerstrand said.
-“This seemed like a perfect semester to take advantage of that interest.”
+“The Trump administration has piqued teenagers’ interest in politics in a way that I’ve never seen before because everyone is reacting so strongly to him,” Hagerstrand said.
+“This seemed like a perfect semester to take advantage of all that interest.”

 Hagerstrand’s goal was to put on an enjoyable and inspirational play.
-“Our number one goal is always to entertain, but political theatre also has the purpose of comforting the afflicted and afflicting the comfortable.” explained Hagerstrand.
-He pointed out that political theatre has the power to “make the people who don’t feel represented, represented and the people who are overrepresented have to look in the mirror.”
+“Our number one goal is always to entertain, but political theatre also has the purpose of comforting the afflicted and afflicting the comfortable,” explained Hagerstrand.
+He pointed out that political theatre has the power to “make the people who don’t feel represented represented, and the people who are overrepresented have to look in the mirror.”
 The general desire was for people to leave the Little Theatre with thoughts and questions weighing on their mind.

-Although technical issues proved harder than usual, Production Workshop was enthusiastic about the challenge.“Our class has gone above and beyond to contribute their own spark of creativity involving sets, lights, acting, and even music this year.
-The play is definitely ambitious, but I think we’ve put in the effort to make it worth watching, and I hope Northgate thinks so too,” said Tayao.
+Although technical issues proved harder than usual, Production Workshop was enthusiastic about the challenge.“Our class has gone above and beyond to contribute their own spark of creativity involving sets, lights, acting, and even music this year,” Tayao said.
+“The play is definitely ambitious, but I think we’ve put in the effort to make it worth watching, and I hope Northgate thinks so, too,” concluded Tayao.